So why is Garbage on this best 1,000 albums ever thing?

 It’s funny, thinking about Garbage as both band name and album title.

-Garbage was released in 1995 and, looking back, I can’t help but think that the name is deeply steeped in Gen X irony and self-mockery.
+Garbage was released in 1995, and I still can’t help but think the band’s name is deeply steeped in Gen X irony and self-mockery.

-I’ve mused before that bands these days seem to have “run out” of names to choose from, so we get things like Japanese Breakfast and Your Grandparents and Pigs Pigs Pigs Pigs Pigs Pigs Pigs and Puppy Angst and Sorry Mom*.
+Bands today seem to have run out of names entirely, so we end up getting things like Japanese Breakfast, Your Grandparents, Pigs Pigs Pigs Pigs Pigs Pigs Pigs, Puppy Angst, and Sorry Mom*.

 * I was going to make up a band name or two as part of that list for kicks, but turns out I really didn’t need to (yes, they are all real)!

-I feel like as opposed to a name like Garbage, a new band these days might call themselves The Most Proficient Band In Its Genre or something but they’d do it non-ironically.
+Maybe instead of a name like Garbage, a new band these days might call themselves The Most Proficient Band In Its Genre or something, but they’d probably do it non-ironically.

 Anyway, Garbage and Garbage.
-Part of the irony here, of course, is that this is as slick and pleasurable and non-garbage-y a musical production as you’ll find, masterminded by producer Butch Vig – an expert at turning bands with raw talent and some edge into radio ready megastars (see: Nirvana’s Nevermind and The Smashing Pumpkin’s Siamese Dream as two prominent examples).
-And in the case of Garbage, Vig also assembled the band and served as the band’s drummer.
+Part of the irony here is that the album’s sound is as slick and pleasurable and non-garbage-y as you’ll find.
+Masterminded by producer Butch Vig – an expert at turning bands with raw talent and some edge into radio ready megastars (see: Nirvana’s Nevermind and The Smashing Pumpkins’ Siamese Dream, for example) – he also assembled the band and served as its drummer.

 “Queer” is my favorite Garbage song.
-It’s a sublime blend of slowed down alternative rock and sheeny lounge music vibes, with Shirley Manson’s vocals elevating the song and the band as a whole to the next level.
-Also: kind of a weirdly compelling music video too, I must say.
+It’s a sublime blend of slowed down alternative rock and sheeny lounge music vibes, with Shirley Manson’s vocals elevating both the song and the band to the next level.
+Also: kind of an oddly hypnotic music video too, I must say.

-Garbage is a strong listen end to end beyond the hits.
-“Not My Idea” has strands of Elastica and Veruca Salt influence, but leans just a hair more pop than those bands and Manson’s voice, as it is throughout, is just great.
+Beyond the hits, Garbage holds up as a strong end-to-end listen.
+“Not My Idea” has strands of Elastica and Veruca Salt influence, but leans just a hair more pop than those bands, and Manson’s voice is stellar throughout.
+And it also shows how Garbage could flirt with Britpop textures without losing their pop shine.

 Some stats & info about Garbage